BipplavTiwari/Snake-and-ladders/README.md

 + CLASSES.h
 + FUNCTIONS.h
 ----
-To run it keep all of them in same directory and type this in  the terminal
+To run it and play the game, keep all of them in same directory and type this in  the terminal
 ```
     g++ Snake_ladder.cpp -o Snake_ladder.exe
     Snake_ladder.exe